On distributional topological complexity of groups and manifolds: of Frobenius injective groups

 \subsection{Classifying space $E_{\mathcal D}(G)$}

-For a discrete group $G$ and a family of its subgroups $\mathcal F$ which is closed under conjugation and finite intersection a classifying complex $E_{\mathcal F}G$ is a $G$-CW-complex whose isotropy subgroups are from $\mathcal F$ and for each $G$-CW complex with isotropy groups from $\mathcal F$ there is a unique up to a $G$-homotopy a $G$-equivariant map $f:X\to E_{\mathcal F}G$.
-The corresponding map is called a {\em canonical map}.
+For a discrete group $G$ and a family $\mathcal F$ of its subgroups that is closed under conjugation and finite intersections, a classifying complex $E_{\mathcal F}G$ is a $G$-CW-complex whose isotropy subgroups belong to $\mathcal F$, and for each $G$-CW complex with isotropy groups from $\mathcal F$, there exists a $G$-equivariant map $f:X\to E_{\mathcal F}G$, unique up to a $G$-homotopy.
+The corresponding map for the free $G$-action on $EG$ is called the {\em canonical map}.

-Wolfgang L\"{u}cke proved the following~\cite{Lu} \begin{thm} A $G$-CW-complex $X$ is $E_\mathcal FG$ if and only if for each $x\in X$ the isotropy group of $x$ belongs to the family $\mathcal F$ and for each group $F\in\mathcal F$ the fixed point set $X^F$ is contractible. \end{thm} We use L\"{u}ck's theorem to prove the following \begin{thm} For every Frobenius injective group $\pi$ the simplex $\Delta(\pi)$ spanned by $\pi$ is a classifying G-CW-complex $E_{\mathcal D}(G)$. \end{thm} \begin{proof} The isotropy group of a vertex $\gamma\in\Delta(\pi)$ equals
+Wolfgang L\"{u}ck proved the following~\cite{Lu}. \begin{thm} A $G$-CW-complex $X$ is $E_\mathcal FG$ if and only if for each $x\in X$, the isotropy group of $x$ belongs to the family $\mathcal F$, and for each group $F\in\mathcal F$ the fixed point set $X^F$ is contractible. \end{thm} We use L\"{u}ck's theorem to prove the following \begin{thm} For every Frobenius injective group $\pi$ the simplex $\Delta(\pi)$ spanned by $\pi$ is a classifying G-CW-complex $E_{\mathcal D}(G)$. \end{thm} \begin{proof} The isotropy group of a vertex $\gamma\in\Delta(\pi)$ equals

 which belongs to the family $\mathcal D$ as a conjugate to the diagonal subgroup $\delta\pi$.

 Claim: {\em Suppose that some $(x,y)\in G$ fixes a point Then $(x,y)$ fixes each $\gamma_i$.}